Unlike most plants, the peanut plant flowers above the ground, but fruits below ground.

 Peanuts Require Less Water than Other Nuts.

-Peanut plants need 1.5 to 2 inches of water per week during kernel development; however, it takes just five gallons of water to produce an ounce of peanuts, compared to 80 gallons for an ounce of almonds.
+Peanut plants need 1.5 to 2 inches of water per week during kernel development; however, it takes just 3.2 gallons of water to produce an ounce of peanuts, compared to 28.7 gallons for an ounce of almonds.
 If rain does not meet those needs, farmers will irrigate the fields.
-The peanut is a nitrogen-fixing plant; its roots form modules which absorb nitrogen from the air and provide enrichment and nutrition to the plant and soil.
+The peanut is a nitrogen-fixing plant; its roots form modules which absorb nitrogen from the air and provide enrichment and nutrition to the plant and soil (learn more about peanuts and sustainability here).

 For resources for teachers, educators and caregivers, Discover the Powerful Peanut activity cards.